svegalopez/api-starter/README.md

 Note that you will need to replace "username" and "repo-name" for your own values.
 If you encounter authentication errors see [this article](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line).<br>

 At this point your app will be deployed to staging automatically given you pushed to your origin's main branch.
+The action that deploys automatically is configured in the file located at `.github/workflows/deploy-staging.yml` (take a look at the file and examine the steps).
 To verify the action is running visit your repo's Actions tab, and you should see this : <br><br>

    ![](assets/initial_commit.png)